Epigenetic Therapies for Treatment of Mental Disorders

 Schizophrenia and mood disorders also show links to epigenetic modifications, where the DNMT1 enzyme is selectively overexpressed in neurons.
 Brain tissue obtained from individuals who suffered from schizophrenia, bipolar disorder and psychosis exhibited hyper-methylation that decreased the expression of Reelin – a protein involved in normal neurotransmission, memory formation

 These results support the hypothesis that mental health disorders can arise from faulty neural processes resulting from epigenetic changes.
 Further studies are required to better understand these mechanisms, as well as to identify epigenetic biomarkers that represent these diseases.
 Technology such as genome-wide detection of epigenetic modifications will allow researchers to design safer, more specific and more effective epigenetic therapies.
-The development of these novel therapies provides exciting prospects for the future of mental health management.
+The design and development of these novel therapies provides exciting prospects for the future of mental health management.

 - Avery, O.T., C.M.
 Macleod, and M. McCarty, Studies on the Chemical Nature of the Substance Inducing Transformation of Pneumococcal